 8. Get crafty with your event styling

 Pinterest is the friend of event planners when it comes to inspiration for styling and event themes.
 If you’re looking to make a splash on a budget, you may want to get crafty and look for DIY tips before you start spending up big on decor.
+For example, creating a unique photo booth is a simple and cheap event planning tip to entertain your attendees and provide a keepsake of your great event.

-9. Check eBay for bargains
+9. Check eBay and Gumtree for bargains

 10. Source a local music act